spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 ### Prerequisites

-- An edge device with AMD64(x86_64) processor architecture
+- An edge device with AMD64(x86_64) processor architecture or a Palette Virtual Cluster.
 - A minimum of 2 CPU cores and 1GB memory.

 ### Parameters